Adding a new task

 Don't forget to hit the Create task button when you're all done filling out the form.

-This means this task is private and only people you add as subscribers will be able to see it.
+This now means that this task is private and only people you add as subscribers will be able to see it.
 The rest of the project members won't see this task until you assign the task to someone or add them as subscribers.